International students - frequently asked questions

 How can I get information on places of worship in Plymouth?

-Finding the shops I need?
+How can I find the shops I need?

-At our international orientation events there will be opportunities to meet people from the UK and around the world.
-Our students union, UPSU, also has a wide variety of clubs and societies that provide great opportunities to meet people from across the University.
+At our international orientation events, there will be opportunities to meet people from the UK and around the world.
+Our Students' Union, UPSU, also has a wide variety of clubs and societies that provide great opportunities to meet people from across the University.

 Please note if you have previously studied, made an application or an enquiry to the University of Plymouth and have since changed your nationality, you will be unable to enrol until evidence of your new nationality has been provided and verified.